ThePHPF/pie-design/README.md

     composer ->> pie : release information
 ```

- * if a downstream dep (e.g. `ext-zlib` in the `ext-xdebug` example above) is not installed, Composer can detect this
+ * if a downstream dep (e.g. `ext-something` in the `ext-xdebug` example above) is not installed, Composer can detect
-   missing depenedency, and warn accordingly.
+   this missing depenedency, and warn accordingly.
+ * whilst it would be useful for end users, library requirements will not currently be factored into the `composer.json`
+   dependencies, due to the complexity of different package managers on different platforms.

 Once we have the release information, for Linux: